 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Watches of Switzerland reported total greenhouse gas emissions of approximately 1,922,400 kg CO2e, which includes 259,000 kg CO2e from Scope 1, 3,607,000 kg CO2e from Scope 2, and 188,374,000 kg CO2e from Scope 3 emissions.
-The company has set ambitious climate commitments, aiming for a 50% absolute reduction in Scope 1 and 2 emissions and a 42% reduction in Scope 3 emissions by 2030, using a fiscal year 2020 baseline.
-Additionally, Watches of Switzerland is committed to achieving Net Zero emissions by 2050, reflecting a long-term dedication to sustainability.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to meet the requirements of limiting global warming to 1.5°C. The emissions data is sourced directly from Watches of Switzerland Group PLC, with no cascaded data from parent organizations.
+In 2023, Watches of Switzerland reported total carbon emissions of approximately 192,240,000 kg CO2e, with emissions distributed across various scopes: 259,000 kg CO2e for Scope 1, 3,607,000 kg CO2e for Scope 2, and 188,374,000 kg CO2e for Scope 3.
+The company has set ambitious near-term targets aligned with the Science Based Targets initiative (SBTi), aiming for a 50% absolute reduction in Scope 1 and 2 emissions and a 42% reduction in Scope 3 emissions by 2030, using a fiscal year 2020 baseline.
+Watches of Switzerland is committed to achieving net-zero emissions by 2050, demonstrating a long-term commitment to sustainability.
+The targets are designed to align with the Paris Climate Agreement's goal of limiting global warming to 1.5°C. The company’s emissions data is sourced directly from its own reporting, with no cascaded data from parent organizations.

 Access structured emissions data, company-specific emission factors, and source documents